SinaHR/Branch_And_Bound_BCQP/README.md

 ## 🧮 Problem Formulation

-The solver handles QCQPs of the form:
+The solver handles BCQPs of the form:

 **Objective:**